 How the program works

 Instead of downloading, the unit studies live on our website and you have access to them as long as your membership is active.
 Once your membership is over, your access ends as well.
-As a member, you will have access to all published units so that you can choose the themes and topics that interest your child.
+As a member, you will have access to all published units (across all four levels) so you can choose the themes and topics that interest your child.

 Not sure where to start?
 We have also created seasonal schedules for each level to guide your school year, which you can find here.